tandukar/PatientManagementSystem/README.md

 # Remedial

-Remedial is a patient management system designed to make your hospitals, clinics or any other healthcare industries easier to manage.
+Remedial is a comprehensive system designed to streamline patient management in hospitals.